Menu

 The Block write access to removable data-drives not protected by BitLocker setting is configured using the RemovableDrivesRequireEncryption setting.
 Also this setting is a direct mapping to the BitLocker Group policy setting “Deny write access to removable drives not protected by BitLocker”

-The configuration setting here is simply Not Configured, Enabled or Disabled.
-If enabled we can use the RDVCrossOrg setting to specify whether we want to allow write access to devices configured in another organization.
-This RDVCrossOrg setting has the following possible values:
+setting to specify whether we want to allow write access to devices configured in another organization.
+This RDVCrossOrg

-• true = Explicitly allow
+- true = Explicitly allow

-• false = Policy not set
+- false = Policy not set

-So based on this we can translate this setting to Enabled and RDVCrossOrg=false.
+So based on this we can translate this setting to Enabled and RDVCrossOrg=false

 The XML for the now modified setting should look like: